 4 – Side clamshell

 The side clamshell helps strengthen your pelvic floor as well as your outer hips, inner thighs, and glutes.
 To begin, lay on your side with your head rested on your bottom arm and your top arm’s hand on the floor to balance.
 Your knees should be bent at 45 degrees.
 Next, engage your abs and squeeze your pelvic floor up and in towards your spine.
-As you keep your feet together, seperate your knees and open your top knee like a clamshell.
+As you keep your feet together, separate your knees and open your top knee like a clamshell.
 Once at the top, hold for a few seconds and then on your exhale, slowly come back down to the starting position.

 5 – Sumo squat & squeeze